Outlaw, Bank Robber, Murderer

 The end came for Jesse James on April 3, 1882 when a member of the gang, Robert Ford, shot Jesse in the back of the head in an attempt to collect a $10,000 reward.
 Jesse had by then become America's most wanted criminal.

-Susanna is also the key to their shared royal ancestry through her father Capt.
+Susanna Norwood is the 6th great-grandmother of the outlaw Jesse James.
+She is also the key to his royal ancestry through her father Capt.
 John Norwood who came to Virginia from England about 1650.

 Harry Newman in his "To Maryland from Overseas" states the following about Capt.
 John Norwood: